bbchen/bbchen.github.io/contents/news/2014/higp-seminar-on-carbon.md

-title: Bin gave a talk on "Hidden Reservior in Earth's inner core" in the HIGP seminar
+title: Talk on "Hidden Reservior in Earth's inner core" in the HIGP seminar
 date: 2014-02-12
 published: true